Mathews & Associates Architects: Commercial

-For more commercial projects, visit MAAA | Commercial

 Architectural Language

 Mathews & Associates Architects began as a practice specialising mainly in the residential market but redirected its prime focus away from this market segment, towards transport, education and non-standard commercial projects.
 The firm has received widespread acclaim in South Africa and increasingly internationally for its holistic approach to design, which embraces unconventional use of texture and sculptural form.
 The firm's design ethos remains bold and innovative simplicity using honest and raw materials that reflect the African context.
 The firm's architectural language has been described as "a sculptural combination between stereotomic and tectonic architectural languages".